Azure/azure-sdk-for-python/doc/index.rst

-.. pydocumentdb documentation master file, created by sphinx-quickstart on Fri Jun 27 15:42:45 2014.
+.. azure-cosmos documentation master file, created by sphinx-quickstart on Fri Jun 27 15:42:45 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Azure DocumentDB Python SDK
+Azure Cosmos Python SDK
 ========================================

 System Requirements: